 So, why does the scrap industry slow down in winter?
 Well (and you probably guessed it), it’s because of the cold!
 Digging into it deeper, there are a few key slowdown factors that the cold causes.

-Factor One: Less Outside Work
+Factor Two: Less Outside Work

-Factor Two: The Weather
+Factor Three: The Weather

 Snow has a number of negative effects on the scrapping industry.